Plantar Fasciitis is a painful foot condition that causes pain at the bottom of the heel.

 So, if you want to avoid pain pills, steroid injections, and dangerous surgeries, physiotherapy is 100% more effective in treating Plantar Fasciitis.
 We regularly treat patients with this painful condition by helping them to stretch the Achilles tendons and plantar fascia.
 We also guide you through a series of exercises to help strengthen the muscles in your lower leg and ankle and help you walk in a more balanced manner reducing pressure on your heel.

 Do you want to find out more?
 Book a free consultation now.

 How To Reduce Plantar Fasciitis Pain

 If you’re in pain right now, stretching exercises can help reduce plantar fasciitis pain.
 For example, stretching exercises for the calve muscles.
 Pulling your toes towards your body or using a foam roller to stretch the plantar fascia all help loosen the ligaments and alleviate pain.

 You also need to take extra care to avoid high-impact activities like running that can aggravate the fascia and worsen the pain.
 We recommend at least two weeks off running to see if the pain improves to treat mild plantar fasciitis pain.
 Instead, low-impact exercises like swimming can help you stay active without impacting the healing process.
 But check with your doctor or Physiotherapist before commencing any new exercise routine.
-But if the pain returns after a fortnight’s break, we recommend you seek help from a Physiotherapist before running again.
+But if the pain returns after a fortnight’s break, we recommend you seek help from a Hamilton Physiotherapist before running again.